hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 objectives:
 - "Modify your pipeline to run in parallel."
 keypoints:
-- "Use `threads` to indicate the number of cores used by a rule."
+- "Use `threads` to indicate the number of cores required by a rule."
+- "Use the `-j` argument to Snakemake to indicate how many CPU cores can be used for parallel tasks."
 - "Resources are arbitrary and can be used for anything."
 - "The `&&` operator is a useful tool when chaining bash commands."
 - "While available resources will limit the total number of tasks that